 Love and lyrics: female-driven flicks that hit all the right notes.

 As we approach the end of a record-breaking year in film with an even bigger one on the horizon, cinemas are shining the spotlight on female-driven stories with a lineup of eagerly awaited films.
 From iconic characters returning to the big screen to reimagined classics and powerful biopics, these female-skewed films are poised to captivate audiences and dominate the box office.
-Whether you love musicals, romantic comedies, nostalgic reboots, or inspiring real-life tales, there’s something for everyone as cinema continues to celebrate stories made to resonate with and captivate female audiences.
+Whether you love romantic comedies, nostalgic reboots, or inspiring real-life tales, there’s something for everyone as cinema continues to celebrate stories made to resonate with and captivate female audiences.

 We Live in Time